 If you experience excessive leakage or bleeding from your surgical wound site, seek medical advice immediately.

-5) Discomfort at Your Injection or Infusion Site
+5) Discomfort at your injection or drip site

 Pain and bruising may occur at the injection site, but this should disappear in a few days.
 If it doesn't, seek medical advice.